 Board recognizes only those expenses that have actually occurred; invoices must be submitted as a request for reimbursement of actual cash expenditures.
+With each invoice, Contractor/Subgrantee shall include all financial backup documentation (i.e., payroll information, bills, etc.) that informs the charges.
 Additionally, the contractor/sub-grantee must submit copies of paid sub-contractor invoices in order to be reimbursed for those service costs.